Where are they, whose are they? working on letters in an archive collection

 2. This idea of the purloined letter offers an interesting metaphor for thinking about some aspects of working in an archive and on a collection.
 The researcher too is looking for a ‘something’ which is both in plain sight – all those ranges of archive boxes and mountains of letters and other papers which can be brought with great regularity to the researcher’s desk; and also thereby difficult to find – it’s like a needle in a haystack!
 But, is it a really needle or in fact something else we should be looking for?

 3. The metaphor extends.
 The letters in the researcher’s case are always in a sense purloined.
 We are never (or only very very rarely) their intended reader.
 Initially ‘purloined’ by the workings of time and stolen away from their place ‘in life’ and deposited elsewhere, they are ‘purloined’ again by our investigations of them.
 The researcher is complicit, willingly and mindfully complicit.

 4. The metaphor stretches just a bit further.
-The focus in the short story is on the letter purloined and recovered and the manner of its finding.
-Those who had it stolen from them, the thief and the detective, and also the unnamed narrator, are necessary background to the foreground of the unforced and forced travels and resting place of the letter.
-This is not to prpose an ethnography of archive work with the focus of attention on the narrator and their meta-narrative of detective/researcher and their relationship to the thief, the letter-writer and its intended recipient.
+The focus in Poe’s short story is on the letter purloined and recovered and the manner of its finding.
+Those who had it stolen from them, also the thief and the detective, and in addition the unnamed narrator, are necessary background to the foreground of the unforced and forced travels and resting place of the letter.
+This is not to propose there should be an ethnography of archive work, which would put the focus of attention on the narrator and their meta-narrative of detective/researcher and their relationship to the thief, the letter-writer and its intended recipient.
 It is instead to state that the letter is a puzzle – where is it, how to find it, what does it mean, and what exactly is the ‘it’ in this case?
 The metaphor now gives way, having done its work.
-Taking the ideas further requires some stuff, stuff like buildings and libraries and their contents.
+Taking these ideas further will require some stuff, stuff like buildings and libraries and their contents.
 The London Missionary Society collection will do.